Presidentialism in Turkey: Is it Already Here?

 In this polarized and crisis-ridden environment, consensus on a new constitutional text will prove to be elusive.
 But even absent formal changes, all indications suggest that President Erdoğan will continue to informally expand his powers, gradually converting what was once a symbolic office into one of substantial power.
 If the concern about formally installing presidentialism in Turkey is the risk of presidential overreach, that risk has already materialized.

 Ozan Varol is a native of Istanbul, Turkey, and an Associate Professor of Law at Lewis & Clark Law School in Portland, Oregon.
 He is a scholar of comparative constitutional law, with his recent scholarship focusing on constitutional transitions and constitutional design.
 He is the author of more than a dozen book chapters or law review articles, and the author of two forthcoming books with Oxford University Press: The Democratic Coup d’État (monograph) and Comparative Constitutional Law: A Global and Interdisciplinary Approach (co-authored textbook).
-You can follow him on Twitter, @ProfessorVarol.
+You can follow him on Ozan Varol's personal website and on Twitter, @ProfessorVarol.